-Bake the tart dough at 350 degrees F. for 30 minutes then remove from the oven and scoop out the sugar until it is easy to pick up the parchment paper with the remaining sugar.
+Step 3.
+Heat the oven to 350 degrees F. and bake the tart dough for 30 minutes then remove from the oven and scoop out the sugar until it is easy to pick up the parchment paper with the remaining sugar.
 All of this sugar can be put back into your sugar canister and reused.

 Watch how much liquid is added since too much will make the dough tough.

-The 9 1/2 inch tart pan has a removable bottom, the pan is nice and sturdy and does not warp.
+The 9 ½ inch tart pan has a flat removable bottom, the tart tin is nice and sturdy and does not warp.
 A perfect pan for tarts.

 Of all the equipment I have in the kitchen, I find I use my KitchenAid Mixer the most.
 If you are a baker use the mixer to make all kinds of doughs, cakes, and frostings.